 Works from the series are part of the exhibition ÜBER LEBEN AM LAND curated by Verena Kaspar-Eisert at KUNST HAUS WIEN (Vienna, AT) as part of the festival FOTO WIEN | EUROPEAN MONTH OF PHOTOGRAPHY.

 MAR 22 – AUG 25, 2019

 Images from Topophilia have been published in my Monograph Book Photographic Realities by Kehrer Publishing Heidelberg Berlin.

-Images from Topophilia published by Scopio Editions in Portugal
+Images from Topophilia have also been published by Scopio Editions in Portugal

 Archival pigment prints on

 Hahnemühle Photo Rag® Ultra Smooth

 9.4 x 14.2 inches | 24 x 36 cm